rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Otherwise, what do people mean by being baptized on behalf of the dead?
 If the dead are not raised at all, why are people baptized on their behalf? ^1529

-Why are we in danger every hour? ^1530
+Why am I in danger every hour? ^1530

 I protest, brothers, by my pride in you, which I have in Christ Jesus our Lord, I die every day! ^1531

 What do I gain if, humanly speaking, I fought with beasts at Ephesus?
 If the dead are not raised, Let us eat and drink, for tomorrow we die. ^1532

-Do not be deceived : Bad company ruins good morals. ^1533
+Do not be deceived: Bad company ruins good morals. ^1533

 Wake up from your drunken stupor, as is right, and do not go on sinning.
 For some have no knowledge of God.
 I say this to your shame. ^1534